 Spray the vinegar solution on the stained area, allowing it to soak-in for a minute or two, before working it into the fabric with an upholstery brush.
 Stain scrubbed, allow the solution to sit for about 20 minutes, before applying fresh water to the area, and then blotting it dry with a clean microfiber cloth.

 Method #2 – Glass Cleaner

-How to Remove Stains on Leather or Vinyl
+How to Remove Coffee Stains on Leather and Vinyl Car Interior Surfaces

 If you enjoyed this article, then you'll love AvalonKing's automotive care products for Do-It-Yourselfers.
 We create "No B.S. products" for an affordable price.
 And the best part, we treat our customers like family, so if you have any questions or just looking to chat about cars, we're only an email or call away.
 Check out our homepage here.